-- periodically waking the part up from power-down - implementing a Real-Time Clock - counting longer intervals than the standard 8051 compatible timers are capable of
+- Periodically waking up the part from power-down - Implementing a real-time clock - Counting longer intervals than the standard 8051 compatible timers are capable of

 The TIC is capable of timeout intervals ranging from 1/128th second to 255 hours.
-Furthermore, this counter is clocked by the crystal oscillator rather than the PLL and thus has the ability to remain active in power-down mode and time long power-down intervals.
-This has obvious applications for remote battery-powered sensors where regular widely spaced readings are required.
+Furthermore, this counter is clocked by the crystal oscillator rather than the by PLL, and thus has the ability to remain active in Power-Down mode and time long power-down intervals.
+This has obvious applications for remote battery-powered sensors where regular widely, spaced readings are required.